Rare Diseases Special Interest Group

 Haemochromatosis sub-SIG

-A Haemochromatosis sub-SIG is being set up under the Rare Diseases SIG.
-The group will be led by Dr Jeremy Shearman (Consultant Gastroenterologist/Hepatologist at Warwick).
-The main specialties involved will be gastro/hep, haematology and rheumatology as well as involvement from the patient group (haemochromatosis UK).
+A Haemochromatosis sub-SIG is set up under the Rare Diseases SIG.
+The group is led by Dr Jeremy Shearman (Consultant Gastroenterologist/Hepatologist at Warwick).
+The main specialties involved will be gastro/hep, haematology and rheumatology.

 Haemochromatosis is not in itself a rare disease but we know that only a small fraction of those at genetic risk are currently receiving care and monitoring in UK hospitals.
 Care of these patients may be shared across a number of clinical specialties – hepatologists, gastroenterologists and haematologists.
 In recognition of the challenges presented by this condition BASL is supporting the development of a sub-Special Interest Group.
 This group will sit under the Rare Diseases Special Interest Group and will encompass BASL, BSG, BSH in addition to interested individuals from other relevant professional bodies and patient organisations.